 Seriously?
 I gave him my are-you-completely-insane look, shook my finger ‘no’ at him and without answering, I continued to move quickly away, not turning my back to him until I had put several feet between us.
 As I reached the corner, which was a short distance away, I heard him loudly pounding on yet another victim’s door.

 So, how do you get past something that really eats away at your peace?
 I walk it off, talk it off, pray it off, eat it off, write it off, and sometimes cook it off.
 Crunchy foods are a stress-relieving favorite for me.
 Let me clarify that statement.
 I don’t mean crunchy foods like carrots and celery; I’m talking about salty or sweet crunchy foods.
 They’re very cathartic.
 Potato chips, popcorn, snack mixes, and caramel corn have lead my personal list, but my daughters revel in Muddy Buddies.

-Because of my chocolate/cocoa allergy I haven’t been able to eat Muddy Buddies for quite a while.
+Because of my ridiculous chocolate/cocoa allergy I haven’t been able to eat Muddy Buddies for quite a while.
 When I saw this recipe for Butterscotch Buddies I got very happy.
-Everyone knows that pure joy of peanut butter and chocolate, but how about butterscotch and peanut butter?
+Everyone knows the pure joy of peanut butter and chocolate, but how about butterscotch and peanut butter?
 Here’s my personal testimony…they are soooo good together!
 What a great new stress reliever!
 And if anyone at work is reading this post, I’m bringing a few batches of these into work next week.
 Oh yeah, baby.